bartvanhoey/AbpToExcelRepo/README.md

 ![swagger-ui](exporttoexcel.jpg)

-## Add a javascript file needed for downloading Excel files
+## Some JavaScript to download Excel files

 - Create a **js** folder to the **wwwwroot** folder of the **Blazor** project.